 Note that, as the coupling constant ζ increases, the results obtained from the quantum Liouvillian (red curves) and semiclassical Liouvillian (green curves) treatments of the PES become similar.
-This is because the higher-order differential operators in the Moyal products vanish in the overdamped limit, as shown in the construction of the LT-QSE (see section S1.C).
-Moreover, when the energy gap between the ground and excited states in the crossing region is small, the negative population of the semiclassical results is suppressed.
-This is because, the characteristic frequency of the electronic transition dynamics becomes small in such situation, and therefore the high-temperature approximation of the bath works well, as the authors' previous investigation for conical intersection problem.20
+This is because the higher-order differential operators in the Moyal products vanish in the overdamped limit, as shown in the construction of the LT-QSE (see Sec.
+S1.C in Supporting Information).
+Moreover, when the energy gap between the ground and excited states in the crossing region is small, the negative population of the semi-classical results is suppressed.
+This is because, the characteristic frequency of the electronic transition dynamics becomes small in such situation, and therefore the high-temperature approximation of the bath works well, as the authors' previous investigation for conical intersection problem [20].